-2.1.3.2.
+6.1.3.2.
 Setup Wizard

 When you have completed your Uyuni installation, you can use the setup wizard to complete the last few steps.
-The setup wizard allows you to configure the HTTP proxy, organization credentials, and SUSE products.
+Here you can configure your organization credentials, and SUSE products.

-The setup wizard is displayed by default when you log in the Uyuni Web UI for the first time.
 You can access the setup wizard directly by navigating to Admin > Setup Wizard.